01Determine How Much Soffit You Will Need

 F-channels or J-channels can be used as receiving channels, and they should be attached by nails every 12 inches along the wall.

-When the soffit will turn a corner, the channel will then need to be installed with a 1/4-inch gap that can allow for expansion at the walls.
+When the soffit turns a corner, the channel then needs to be installed with a 1/4-inch gap that can allow for expansion at the walls.
 Do not overdrive fasteners.

-To fit the area being covered, soffit panels must be cut to the appropriate length.
-Follow these steps to do so:
+To fit the area being covered, soffit panels must be cut to the appropriate length:

 - Measure from the wall to the fascia and subtract half an inch to allow for movement.